 Juliette Hardy Cherry

+Prunus.
 Early to mid season maturity.
 Dark red 5 gram fruit, with excellent flavour.
 Good for fresh eating and processing.
 Romance Series.
 Beautiful, bright red cherries, ideal for home made cherry pie.
 These bush cherries, developed by the University of Saskatchewan after 50 years of breeding work, are perfect for the home gardener.
 They are very hardy ( zone 3), disease resistant and their bush shape is very suitable for the garden.
 They are heavy yielding, producing up to 10 to 15 kg per plant.
 With proper care they should begin to bear fruit in 3 years, with full maturity (7 to 8 feet) in 5 to 6 years.
 These tart cherries, ideal for cooking, but are also sweet enough for fresh eating.
-We ship 1 year old plants.
+We ship 2.5" pot.
 All are self-pollinating but better results are obtained when two varieties are planted.
 Hardy to zone 3.
-Cherries can not be shipped into BC.
+Cherry trees cannot be shipped to BC.